25 of the Best Chinese Restaurants in Milan

 9. Il Gusto della Nebbia

 This is not a “ramen” joint, as many inaccurately call it.
 At Il Gusto della Nebbia, it’s all about the Xiao Mian, or Chinese noodles from Chong Qing, where owner Wu Jun Xin comes from.
 The noodles come in several delightful brothy and saucy options.
-The volcano tofu is also insane.
+The volcano tofu is also insanely delightful.
 Via Nino Bonnet, 11 (Garibaldi); website

 10. Le Nove Scodelle